NBPub/BeatLog/README.md

     - Copy to clipboard button won't work in most browsers without connecting **BeatLog** as `localhost` or adding a certificate for LAN connections.
 	- Enable via environmental variable, if enabled Gunicorn should look for cerificates / keyfiles.
 This way a key can be added and "activated" after initial setup.
 	- ***Even with a certificate, BeatLog should only be hosted on trusted network and accessed locally***
+- Deployment
+  - will using [server hooks](https://docs.gunicorn.org/en/stable/settings.html#server-hooks) instead of pre-load for scheduled tasks and management of database connection pool improve anything?
 </details>